millerbee/Fitness_Tracker/README.md

 none

 ## Tests
-Tested in console and in heroku
+Tested in console and in Heroku

 ## Questions
 <p>Feel free to email me with questions or comments and take a look at my github!</p>